<- Back to main blog

 Once you begin the technical writing process, you can easily convert this rough outline into complex prose.

-Technical writing frequently covers complex topics such as API specifications, product specifications, and software testing.
+Technical writing often addresses complex topics such as API specifications, product specifications, and software testing.

 As a general rule, understanding the texts requires a certain amount of specialist knowledge.